rundeck/rundeck/docs/en/administration/01-installation.md

 ### System Architecture

-Rundeck is a server application you host on a system you designate a central administrative control point.
+Rundeck is a server application you host on a system you designate as a central administrative control point.
 Internally, Rundeck stores job definitions and execution history in a relational database.
 Output from command and job executions is saved on disk but can be forwarded to remote stores like S3 or Logstash.